Welcome, this site contains useful information regarding Breast Implant Illness (BII).

 The inconvenient truth is that breast implants cause systemic harm.
 The manufacturers have spent a lot of money in trying to buy research to save face and cover up the truth presented in the unbiased research studies.
 Please refer to breast implant Safety and Corporate Funding of Doctors and Scientists.
 Additionally, under Resources, there is a list of current experts along with some of their research and over 100+ news stories of breast implant illness; ranging from celebrities to women reporting to local news stations.

 1. In December 2018, Allergan textured breast implants (Biocell and Microcell) were denied renewal of their European 5-year safety certificate, known as CE mark, and was followed by a “voluntary recall” from the market.
-This affected 38 countries: Europe (33), Israel, Brazil, Russia, Japan, and Australia.
-Source: FDA General and Plastic Surgery Devices Panel Meeting, Dr. Mark Clemens (4:42:00) and Slide 12.
+Source: FDA General and Plastic Surgery Devices Panel Meeting, Dr. Mark Clemens (4:42:00).
 In February 2019, citing the CE expiration, Saudi Arabia also issued a recall of Allergan textured breast implants.
 Source: Saudi Food & Drug Authority.

 2. In March 2019, the FDA issued Warning Letters To Two Breast Implant Manufacturers [Mentor and Sientra] for failure to comply with post-approval study requirements.